pankajkmishra/NodeLab/readme.md

 ## NodeLab
   NodeLab is a simple MATLAB-package for node-generation and adaptive refinement for meshfree modeling in arbitrary domains.
+The final output is two variables, which can be seen in the 'workspace'.
+  * *xy* array having interior nodes.
+  * *bdy* array having boundary nodes.

 ### Installation
 * Download the package on your PC.
 * Open MATLAB